dkleto/dch-improved/README.txt

             end of the string.
     - If there is no revision number (number at the end preceded by a hyphen), just call dch -i, and call it a day.

+Use at your own risk.
+I threw this together as a quick hack.
+It works for me.